mhwood/downscale_greenland/instructions/step_11_building_ECCOv5.md

 ### Step 2: Add/Edit complile time files:
 There are 7 files which need to be added or edited manually.

-1. `PARAMS.h`: This file is inside the build directory (edited for the tides pkg above).
+1. `PARAMS.h`: This file is inside the `model/inc` directory.
 Here, we will add two lines for the `diagnostics_vec` package.
 First define the `useDiagnostics_vec` as a LOGICAL and then put it in the name list.
 Its easiest to find where the usual `diagnostics` package is defined, and then add lines accordingly.
 For example:
 ```
 1069      LOGICAL useDiagnostics
 1070      LOGICAL useDiagnostics_vec                                  # new line added